Agent Harnesses

 - Bugs are spec defects, not code defects.
 Two gap types: spec-to-implementation (implementation diverged from a clear spec → strengthen validation agents in the harness) and intent-to-spec (use case was missed during deliberation → improve spec elicitation).
 Either way, the harness itself is the thing being improved, not the individual bug.

 - Quality engineering moves upstream.
-From validating implementations to validating the context harnesses that guide agent execution.
+The job shifts from validating implementations to validating the context harnesses that guide agent execution.

 - Directing agent swarms is an organizational capability, not an individual one.
 Adrian Cockcroft framing at QCon SF: “directing swarms of agents” is a different skill than managing individual contributors, and enterprises have to install it as a capability at team level, not at developer level.